« Return to AACT homepage

 Lesson

-• To learn how to explain why stable ionic compounds are formed from a combination of cations and anions.
+• Explain why stable ionic compounds are formed from a combination of cations and anions.

-• To learn how to explain why different quantities of ions combine in different compounds.
+• Explain why different quantities of ions combine in different compounds.

-• To learn how to explain the purposes for superscripts and subscripts in chemical formulas.
+• Explain the purposes for superscripts and subscripts in chemical formulas.

-• To learn how to name and write the formulas for binary and ternary ionic compounds.
+• Learn how to name and write the formulas for binary and ternary ionic compounds.

 Materials